Nisei: Generations

+The Gosei and later generations typically identify more with the adopted country and are acculturated with only vestigial cultural affiliation without a single surviving grandparent with firsthand memory of the language and cultural traditions, as with any ethnic group, and don't identify strongly enough to use Japanese language generation names.
+American descendants of Wakamatsu colonist Masumizu Kuninosuke are in the seventh (Nanasei) generation through his marriage to a mixed African-Native American woman in 1877, and some only discovered the ancestry of their 1/64th ancestor through a DNA test.

 The term (日系, Nikkei) encompasses all of the world's Japanese immigrants across generations.
-The collective memory of the (Issei) and older (Nisei) was an image of Meiji Japan from 1870 through 1911, which contrasted sharply with the Japan that newer immigrants had more recently left.
-These differing attitudes, social values and associations with Japan were often incompatible with each other.
+The collective memory of the Issei and older Nisei was an image of Meiji Japan from 1870 through 1911, which contrasted sharply with the Japan that newer immigrants had more recently left.
+These differing attitudes, social values and associations with Japan were often incompatible.
 In this context, the significant differences in post-war experiences and opportunities did nothing to mitigate the gaps which separated generational perspectives.